 From the findings, it has been observed that there is another group of people who are called implementers.
 These groups of people (developers, implementers, and users) have been discussed with relation three cases.
 Developers are taken as individuals who are responsible for designing and developing software solutions for IS, who are not only restricted to programming, but also perform other duties such as analysis, implementation, training and support.
 Developers belong to the 'developer' domain and can come from within the client organisation as part of users or outside, for example, as consultants or volunteers.
 In the 'application' domain, there are users who are individuals using IS to perform various tasks.
 Those users can be grouped into two: expert users and novices [19].
 Expert users are familiar and experienced with the system while novices are end-users who are not much familiar with the system and hence they need support from expert users and/or implementers [41].
-Implementers are individuals who are only response for performing activities in the
+Implementers are individuals who are only response for performing activities in the implementation of IS.
+Implementers can also be developers and/or expert users.
+Figure 5 illustrates interactions between developers, implementers, expert users and novices.

-Fig 5: Interactions between developers, implementers and users
+Figure 5.
+Interactions between developers, implementers and users